prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

     - Annotation can make use of @ComponentScan to minimize explicit configs
     - Java Code: hard-codes configuration in source code.
 Any change to configs requires recompiling source code.
 ---
 - "Full Disclaimer: I personally prefer XML configs with @ComponentScan.
-I like to keep my configs separate from the source code."
+I like to keep my configs separate from the source code. --Instructor"
 ---
 - Here's a blog post on this topic.
 The author is in favor of hard-coding config information in the Java source code.
 Also, read the comments at the end of the blog post.
 - Warning: It's from 2012...You only understood until the Patterns section